PrashamTrivedi/AWS_C002_Notes/vpc.md

             - `10.160.0.0/16` has setting B and
             - `0.0.0.0/0` (Public access) has setting C.
         - In this case setting A is applied because this entry is more narrowly downed to IP, indicated by higher prefix.
+- In the case of same range, where one entry is static and other is [dynamic routing](./hybridEnvAndMigration.md#staticvsdynamicvpn), static routing will be preferred.

 ### Routing table.
 - **Destination**: Destination denoted by IP CIDR.